aitorvs/allowme/README.md

 ## Usage

-1. Extend your activity from AllowMeActivity
+1. Extend your activity from AllowMeActivity (which extends `AppCompatActivity`)

  ```java
  public class MyPermissionsActivity extends AllowMeActivity {